jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (2) However, subsection (1) does not apply unless an appropriation for the expenses or capital expenditure is made before the end of the financial year.

 ### 5 Public money must not be spent unless in accordance with statutory authority
-The Crown or an Office of Parliament must not spend public money, except as expressly authorised by or under an Act (including this Act).
+The Crown, an Office of Parliament, or a parliamentary agency must not spend public money, except as expressly authorised by or under an Act (including this Act).

 ### 6 Authority to spend public money
 Public money may be spent, without further authority than this section, for the purpose of— (a) meeting expenses or capital expenditure incurred in accordance with an appropriation or other authority by or under an Act; and
-  (b) the payment of goods and services tax in relation to those expenses or capital expenditure; and (c) the repayment of debt of the Crown or an Office of Parliament; and (d) the settlement of liabilities of the Crown or an Office of Parliament.
+  (b) the payment of goods and services tax in relation to those expenses or capital expenditure; and (c) the repayment of debt of the Crown, an Office of Parliament, or a parliamentary agency; and (d) the settlement of liabilities of the Crown, an Office of Parliament, or a parliamentary agency.

 ### 7 Expenses and capital expenditure must be allocated to appropriation type
 All expenses and capital expenditure to be incurred in any financial year must be allocated to one of the appropriation types set out in section 7A(1) within a Vote specified in an Appropriation Act.